Quality product, American-made.

 Quality product, American-made—these are founding principles of the Sockwell brand, which give us great pride in the footprint of how our socks are made: right here in the USA.

 We've partnered with American manufacturing partners to craft every sock domestically since the start of Sockwell.
 We source our wool from American wool growers, and it is then treated and spun into yarn in South Carolina.
-These yarns are then transported and dyed in North Carolina, to finally be knitted at the plants located in North Carolina, Alabama and Tennessee—one of which resides around the corner from the home of our headquarters, in Chattanooga, TN.
+These yarns are then transported and dyed in North Carolina, to finally be knitted at the plants located in North Carolina and Tennessee—one of which resides around the corner from the home of our headquarters, in Chattanooga, TN.

 Our Chattanooga mill, Heritage Hosiery, is a family-owned mill that has been in business since August 1996.
 Heritage is filled with state-of-the-art, Italian manufactured knitting machines capable of producing the cutting-edge products that we require for Sockwell socks.